Looking for the best hikes in the Dolomites? Our handpicked list will help you confidently plan your adventure-filled holidays in South Tyrol.

 Those wishing to tread deeper into this rugged dreamscape should add a hike on the Hirzelweg trail to their travel plans.
 Unlike the well-trodden paths frequented by the casual tourist, the Hirzelweg takes you nose-to-nose with the Rosengarten’s formidable facade.
 Every twist, every turn grants you an audience with the mountains including the hulking Latemar Group, which can be spied on as you peer to the south.

 The Hirzelweg is a moderate 5.5 mile (9 km) out-and-back hike that can fill up your morning or afternoon with a dose of the Dolomites so intoxicating — it’s like a shot of Schnapps for the soul.
-Speaking of this alpine elixir, the trail offers a number of mountain huts along the route where you can actually throw back a snort of Schnapps or simply nurse a frothy beer while nibbling on a Marende spread.
+Speaking of this alpine elixir, the trail offers many mountain huts along the route where you can actually throw back a snort of Schnapps or simply nurse a frothy beer while nibbling on a Marende spread.
 Our favorite mountainside haunt here is Laurins Lounge.
 It boasts the highest panoramic lounge in South Tyrol.

 #10 The Vajolet Towers